recommend-games/blog/content/posts/sdj_2023/index.md

 As you can tell from the somewhat uncommon way I picked the predictions for the shortlist, I feel like there are much fewer "obvious" candidates than in previous year – in particular for {{% kdj %}}Kennerspiel{{% /kdj %}}, which is weird, since that's usually the award where us board game nerds are much more up-to-date.

-So even more than in previous years, I'll be excited to hear what the jury has decided for us.
+So even more than in previous years, I'll be excited to hear what the jury will surprise us with.

 Finally, let's not forget {{% kindersdj / %}}.
 I'm really curious about that one – but from a regular customer's perspective, since I really appreciate the guidance to new games I can try with my kids. 👨‍👩‍👧‍👧